qvieth/mynote23/index.md

 i want you back MH, i won't let my rage push you away

 ```
-screw you, thanks for loi tien tri, V cha viet dc gi may ngay lien roi
-any meo de viet better?

-do you have any other friend who do blogging?
-ban cua H co ai viet blog k nhi,
-what do you find interesting about their blog?

-THIS IS DEFINITELY NOT A SHAMELESS PLUG

 thank you qvieth, this blog is so useful it changed my life. - a avid reader of mine
                 Hi!
 I'm Jason, a Vietnamese, currently a Junior of MCU, Taipei.